Timely Information from Prediction Markets: Single Batch Model

 A report is said to be \emph{truthful} if it results in a Bayesian update on the market belief, where the prior is the previous market belief, the posterior is the new market belief, and the evidence is the reporter's signal.
 We pay each agent by his improvement on the market belief as if he were the last one to update.
 This mechanism is ``fair'' in the sense that if everyone is truthful then everyone receives the same expected reward. \begin{proposition} Agent $k$ makes a correct Bayesian update iff $b_{k,y} = \frac{\bP{X_k \given Y = y}}{\bP{X_k \given Y \ne y}}$ for all $y \in \cY$. \end{proposition} Note that if $p_{k,y}$ is known for $\abs{\cY} - 1$ different $y$'s, then the last one follows directly since their sum is 1, so each agent needs to report only $\abs{\cY} - 1$ values, the same number as in the original prediction market, where each agent reports a probability distribution.

-\begin{theorem} Assume $\frac{\dd^2 F(c)}{\dd c^2} < 0$.\footnote{This means the marginal benefit is decreasing, a very common assumption in economics.} \Cref{alg:s1} is individually rational, and there exists a strict perfect Bayesian equilibrium $\bm{\sigma}$ in which the expected social welfare is maximized (over all symmetric strategy profiles), and $\bm \sigma$ satisfies the following properties: \begin{description} \item[Effort Optimality] The effort profile $\bm c$ is optimal as defined by \Cref{eq:righteffort1}. \item[Truthfulness] Each agent makes a Bayesian update on the market belief. \end{description} \end{theorem}
+\begin{theorem} Assume $\frac{\dd^2 F(c)}{\dd c^2} < 0$.\footnote{decreasing marginal benefit, a very common assumption in economics.} \Cref{alg:s1} is individually rational, and there exists a strict perfect Bayesian equilibrium $\bm{\sigma}$ in which the expected social welfare is maximized (over all symmetric strategy profiles), and $\bm \sigma$ satisfies the following properties: \begin{description} \item[Effort Optimality] The effort profile $\bm c$ is optimal (as in \eqref{eq:righteffort1}). \item[Truthfulness] Each agent makes a Bayesian update on the market belief. \end{description} \end{theorem}